Westpac Foundation Community Grant recipients, The Social Studio, Collingwood VIC

 - Community Grants of $10,000 each

-- Non-financial support including our Community Grants Ambassador program to help drive impact and access to financial capability programs
+- Non-financial support including our Community Ambassador program to help drive impact and access to financial capability programs

 We recognise the power of collaboration to help change lives for the better.
 By measuring our impact, sharing our learnings and building partnerships with businesses, government and the social sector we can create greater impact, together.